-This new television network is part of Chip and Jo’s joint-venture with Discovery, Inc., and will debut in early October.
-Programming will center on home and gardening, food, design, lifestyle, and most importantly, community.
+This new television network is part of Chip and Jo’s joint-venture with Discovery, Inc. Programming will center on home and gardening, food, design, lifestyle, and most importantly, community.
 We are thrilled to have been chosen to be a part of this groundbreaking new television network.

 About a year ago we received a flurry of requests out of the blue from a wide range of production companies who were trying to come up with show ideas that centered on gardening.
 The ideas ranged from high-drama competition-style shows to container gardening on a studio set in Florida.